 The IRMCT is responsible for locating and arresting indicted individuals who are still at large; hearing appeals against judgments and sentences issued by the ICTR, ICTY, or IRMCT; reviewing judgments based on new facts; conducting retrials; and managing investigations and court proceedings in alleged cases of contempt of court and false testimony; monitoring cases referred to national courts; protecting victims and witnesses; supervising the enforcement of sentences and deciding requests for pardon, commutation, or early release; assisting national authorities in relevant prosecutions; and maintaining the ICTR, ICTR, and IRMCT archives.

-The ICTR’s jurisdiction is limited to acts of genocide and crimes against humanity, as defined in its Statute, and violations of Article 3 common to the Geneva Conventions and of Additional Protocol II committed in Rwanda, or by Rwandan nationals in neighboring States, between January 1, 1994 and December 31, 1994.
+The ICTR’s jurisdiction was limited to acts of genocide, war crimes, and crimes against humanity, as defined in its Statute, committed in Rwanda or by Rwandan nationals in neighboring States between January 1, 1994 and December 31, 1994.
 The ICTR’s Statute and Rules of Procedure and Evidence establish the substantive and procedural norms applicable to its work.

 The ICTR indicted 93 individuals, resulting in 61 convictions and 14 acquittals.
 The ICTR withdrew two indictments, and three individuals died before the conclusion of their trials before the ICTR.
 The ICTR transferred five cases to national courts in Rwanda and France.